d-eisen/portfolio/content/sp2.md

 ![Homestead, Florida Demographics](/spark/img/HomeFlaFBPopBLV3.png "Foreign Born Population Homestead")

 # Roles and Responsibilities
 I served as the de facto product designer for the project.
-I contracted with an outside consultanting group which included a product manager and a visual designer.
+I contracted with an outside consulting group which included a product manager and a visual designer.
 I worked with other internat stakeholders including the company's executive team on a regular cadence.

 # Scope and Constraints
 The executive team set the development budget for the project.
-During preliminary research before the project begain, I learned internal subject matter experts that the most effective training programs for the company's front line staff were delivered in an in person learning format.
+During preliminary research before the project began, I learned internal subject matter experts that the most effective training programs for the company's front line staff were delivered in an in person learning format.
 The operations team required that this program be delivered in a maximum of 15 minute segments--minimizing time away from job duties.

 # Process
 ## User Research and Discovery